Access & Inclusion

 Viewing area for entertainment

 There is a designated viewing area for people with access needs, to view the main stage and the main arena.
-This will be shown on the map, which is coming soon..
+Pre-booking is not required, as it will run on a first come, first served basis.
+This will be shown on the map, which you can see below.

 Information points

-During Armed Forces Day, there will be an information kiosk by the main stage where you can pick up a free programme or general information.
+During Armed Forces Day, there will be an information kiosk inside the entrance of the Veteran’s Village Marquee where you can pick up a free programme or general information.

 There will be many stewards across the event on Plymouth Hoe, who will always be very happy to help.
 They will be wearing yellow high viz tabards so please ask them if you have any questions.